 Last updated: December 2, 2022

 Hi, I’m Dr. Nilesh Kalyanaraman, the Health Officer for Anne Arundel County.
 Welcome to our Weekly Health Update.
-We continue to get questions about the vaccines for monkeypox so let’s talk about that.
+Recently, we’ve received some questions about monkeypox, so let’s answer your questions.

 How can I get vaccinated?